 Adjust Your Shower Routine

 Look we totally get that when it’s cold outside taking a long, hot shower feels completely necessary.
-But the thing is, since our skin is already drier than normal the heat can cause our skin to become even MORE dry.
+But the thing is, since our skin is already drier than normal the heat can cause our skin to become even drier.
 So the first thing you need to do to keep your skin looking great this winter is to avoid taking really hot showers, especially long hot showers.
 In addition, a lot of experts suggest switching up your body wash and shower products to those that are more moisturizing and less harsh.
 A lot of soaps tend to be a bit harsh (and often filled with chemicals) which can also continue to add to drying your skin out.
 Instead, look for soaps and products that are designed to add more moisture and hydration to your skin.

 Adjust Your Diet a Bit

-The thing about our diet, is it truly has a major impact on our skin and its appearance.
+The thing about our diet is, it truly has a major impact on our skin and its appearance.
 As we’ve said, the winter months tend to cause our skin to become really dry so we’re going to want to avoid consuming things that tend to add to that dryness factor.
 Alcohol is one of the biggies here, minimize your alcohol intake during the winter months.
 Since alcohol tends to cause more dehydration in the body, it’s not going to do your skin any favors.
 On the flip side, many experts suggest upping your omega-3 intake to help give your skin a lot of healthy hydration and moisturizing factors that can really help this time of year.